Early Career Researchers

 Ms Nicola Ward, Queen's University Belfast

 Nicola is a PhD student at Queens University Belfast.
 Her main research interest revolves around how we can use lifestyle modifications to help combat chronic diseases.
 Currently focusing on the role of diet and physical activity in undernourished older adults and their impact on cognition.
-Rachel's previous projects have explored the neurological side of obesity, analysing the efficacy of novel weight loss technologies and investigated exercise and supplementation strategies for blood glucose metabolism regulation, muscle oxidative capacity, insulin sensitivity and glycaemic control.
-Rachel has an extensive professional history within the fitness and wellness sector, alongside 10 years management and service experience.
+Nicola's previous projects have explored the neurological side of obesity, analysing the efficacy of novel weight loss technologies and investigated exercise and supplementation strategies for blood glucose metabolism regulation, muscle oxidative capacity, insulin sensitivity and glycaemic control.
+Nicola has an extensive professional history within the fitness and wellness sector, alongside 10 years management and service experience.

 Ms Rachel Reid-McCann, Queen's University Belfast